MONITOR CASH FLOW

 Depending on your specific service offerings, adjusting prices can mean increasing or decreasing your price points.
 For example, if your inventory is discontinued, outdated, or near its expiration date and is sitting in your warehouse or on shelves, cut your losses and sell it at a reduced price.
 This allows you to reclaim whatever cash you can.

 On the other hand, if your inventory is moving at a slower but steady rate, you may want to consider increasing your prices.
 Determine how much you spend on supplies and inventory and compare this cost to your price you are currently charging.
-If it has been a while since you’ve increased your prices or rates, you may be losing out compared to actual market value, as well as what your competitors are pricing.
+If it has been a while since you have increased your prices or rates, you may be losing out compared to actual market value, as well as what your competitors are pricing.
 Just be cautious, as raising prices too steeply can cause you to lose your client base.

 Whether you are increasing or reducing your prices, the key is to determine the price point that accurately reflects the value of what you sell to increase your cash flow without reducing sales.